Alpha Speaks to Four Executives about Market Opportunity & Analysis at their Companies

 There are so many exciting new technologies that have the potential to reshape major industries and there seem to be more popping up every year.
 From blockchain to chatbots to artificial intelligence, how do you know what to focus on?

-Jeetu Patel, Chief Product Officer of Box, shares why he decided to focus on artificial intelligence and machine learning and launch a new product called Box Skills.
+Jeetu Patel shares why he decided to focus on artificial intelligence and machine learning as well as launch a new product called Box Skills.

 He started by considering both the macro trends in Box’s industry and his current customers’ needs.
 Jeetu observed that people spend most of their waking hours at work but that they’re overwhelmed by the amount of digital content that they need to store and find in order to make decisions.
 He then shares what he believes has contributed to his success in deciding which of many market opportunities to pursue: